FF:PLIN003 Bachelor' s State Exam - Course Information

 - Course objectives

 - The exam always takes place during the exam period (June, September or January).
-It consists of two parts.
-1. Master’s thesis defence in the form of a computer presentation in front of an examination board.
-2. The second part of the state exam is oral and, similarly to the Master’s thesis defence, takes place in front of an examination board.
-The aim of the linguistic part of the B.A. state exam is to check good knowledge of present day Czech at all levels, as dealt with in the particular linguistic disciplines (phonetics, phonology, morphology, word formation, syntax, lexicology, stylistics).
-Other expected skills are knowledge in the particular terminology, orientation in linguistic methodology and practical knowledge of Standard Czech codification; knowledge of elementary facts about the development of Czech are also required.
-The main aim of the section focused on computational linguistics is to check the knowledge from the fields of informatics science, mathematics, statistics, logic and orientation in computer-based natural language processing.
+It consists of two parts: 1.
+Thesis defence in the form of a computer presentation in front of an examination board.
+2. Oral exam in front of an examination board.
+The aim of the linguistic part of the B.A. state exam is to confirm good knowledge of present day Czech at all its levels and particular linguistic disciplines (phonetics, phonology, morphology, word formation, syntax, lexicology, stylistics).
+The knowledge of terminology, linguistic methodology and Czech codification is expected as well as knowledge of elementary facts about the development of Czech language.
+The aim of the computational linguistics part of the B.A. state exam is to confirm the knowledge of informatics, mathematics, statistics, logic and natural language processing.

 - Jazykovědné okruhy; viz literaturu k příslušným dílčím disciplínám.